 - Ratchet & Clank

 - World 4 in New Super Mario Bros.
 1, which has bright purple water that kills Mario on contact, various enemies like spiders that often get in the way, and sections where you have to ride a sea creature called Dorrie (the "swimming beast" from Super Mario 64's Hazy Maze Cave) to cross said purple water.
-World 5 as a forest/swamp with deadly purple water returns in New Super Mario Bros.
-Wii.
+World 5 in New Super Mario Bros.
+Wii is a forest/swamp hybrid with deadly purple water.
 This trope continues with the second half of World 3 in New Super Mario Bros.
 2 and Soda Jungle (World 5) in New Super Mario Bros.
-U and New Super Luigi U, which doubles as The Lost Woods.
+U and New Super Luigi U, the latter doubling as The Lost Woods.